I wrote! Reader NotesGo to section

-Originally conceived as a venue for receptions, it is themain hall of the Palacedue to its functions and size.
-The most important acts are performed here, such as the handover, by the outgoing president, of the attributes of command (band and presidential staff) to the new president.
+Originally conceived as a venue for receptions, it is the main hall of the Palace due to its functions and size.
+Here the most important acts are performed, such as handing over, by the outgoing president , the command attributes (presidential band and staff) to the new president.
 Oath ceremonies of Ministers and Secretaries of State, receptions of special guests, signatures of international treaties are also held.

-The original design and construction were the work of architect Francesco Tamburini.
-The perimeter columns, with composite capitals (join-Corinthian), have reliefs such as vases, chimeric birds, acanthus leaves and the National shield worked in gold to the leaf.
-The doors that open to the North and South salons are covered with mirrors.
+The original design and construction were the work of the architect Francesco Tamburini .
+The perimeter columns, with composite capitals (jónic-Corinthian), have reliefs, such as vases, chimeric birds, acanth leaves and the National Shield worked in gold to the leaf.
+The doors that open to the North and South halls are covered with mirrors.

-This space is presided over by a headboard or a headboard, that is, an important ornamental front in the form of a fireplace on which the bust of the Republic in Carrara marble, the work of the Italian artist Ettore Ximenes, and the National Coat of Armsmade of bronze and placed on a marble plate of different shades.
-The ensemble is finished by a pair of skated wooden angels with trumpets of glory.
+This space is presided over by a headboard or a headboard, that is, an important ornamental front in the form of a fireplace on which is exhibited the bust of the Republic in Carrara marble, the work of the Italian artist Ettore Ximenes , and the National Shield made of bronze and placed on a plate of moremarble of different shades.
+The set is finished by a pair of wooden angels skated with trumpets of glory.

-From the center of the hall, hangs a bronze chandelier overgilded, made in France and armed in Buenos Aires, which weighs 1250 kilos and has 192 lamps.
-The lighting is complemented by numerous sconces on the walls.
+From the center of the salon, hangs an overgilded bronze chandelier, made in France and armed in Buenos Aires , which weighs 1250 kilos and has 192 lamps.
+Numerous sconces on the walls complete the illumination.

-On the ceiling there is a painting on canvas by the Italian artist Luis De Servi made in 1910 in tribute to the Centenary of the May 25, 1810.
-It is an allegory that commemorates two key moments in our history: the May Revolution of 1810 and the Declaration of the Independence of 1816.
+On the ceiling, you can see a painting on canvas by Italian artist Luis De Servi made in 1910 in homage to the Centenary of May 25, 1810 .
+It is an allegory that commemorates two key moments in our history: the May Revolution of 1810 and the Declaration of Independence of 1816 .